fharris/curiositymonolith/automatic-deployment.md

 **Figure gogs3**

-After clicking the button, it is probable that your browser will revert to localhost:3000 and the connection is lost.
+After clicking the button, your browser will probably revert to localhost:3000 and the connection will be lost.
 Just retype localhost:10880.
-Before importing signing in and import the repository of our Wikipedia application from GitHub, we first needto configure Gogs to allow local calls.In a terminal run the following command to get into the gogs container and add a line to its configuration file app.ini:
+Before signing in and importing the repository of our Wikipedia application from GitHub, we first need to configure Gogs to allow local calls.
+In a terminal run the following command to get into the gogs container and add a line to its configuration file app.ini:

-docker exec -it gogs sh -c \

-"echo 'LOCAL\_NETWORK\_ALLOWLIST = \*' \>\> /data/gogs/conf/app.ini"
+docker exec -it gogs sh -c "echo 'LOCAL\_NETWORK\_ALLOWLIST = \*' \>\> /data/gogs/conf/app.ini"

 Restart the gogs container with